-leakage.412 This approach is consistent with current tariff approaches and considers competitive neutrality amongst load serving entities.
+distribution utility, the load serving entity should be responsible for energy, cap and trade, and generation capacity while the distribution utility should be responsible for transmission, distribution, greenhouse gas adder, and methane leakage.
+As this This approach is consistent with current tariff approaches and considers competitive neutrality amongst load serving entities.
 Thus, the Commission finds this division of credit to be reasonable for adoption.

 For any residential or nonresidential PG&E, SDG&E, or SCE customer that enrolls in the successor tariff during the first five years of the tariff (i.e., the transition time), the values for the first nine years following a customer's interconnection date will be based on a nine-year schedule of values for each hour from the Avoided Cost Calculator.
 This nine-year period is referred to as the lock-in period.
 This timing aligns with the customer payback period and will assist in ensuring sustainable growth of the industry during the transition time and enabling solar providers to predict customer savings leading to increased financial certainty for the customers as well as the industry.
 The availability of the lock-in period is part of the legacy period and, as such, is linked to the customer who originally causes the system to be installed, not to the system itself, as described in Section 8.5.4 below.
 The Avoided Cost Calculator used will be the most recent calculator, adopted as of January 1 of the calendar year of the customer's interconnection date.
 Parties recommend options for locking in the values: one year (Joint Utilities), 10 years (NRDC and TURN) and 20 years (SEIA/Vote Solar).
 A shorter time-period for locking in the values is preferable because, like all forecasts, the Avoided Cost Calculator forecast values get increasingly uncertain as time moves away from the present.
 This could result in export values being misaligned with grid needs in the future.

-While the Commission's analysis of the successor tariff indicates a shorter payback period for small commercial customers, this decision adopts the same nine-year lock-in period for nonresidential customers to provide certainty.
-As alluded to in comments to the proposed decision, a nine-year lock-in period for nonresidential customers aligns with predicted payback periods ranging from 5.8 to 9.4 years.413
+Because While the Commission's analysis of the successor tariff indicates a shorter payback period for small commercial customers, this decision limits adopts the same nine-year lock-in period to five years for nonresidential customers to provide some degree of certainty-while ensuring these customers transition in a timely fashion to the most current version of the Avoided Cost Calculator.
+This will enable commercial customers to receive the most accurate and current price signals to support the grid at the time it is most needed.
+However, the certainty of the adopted lock in period helps to ensure that customer-sited renewable distributed generation continues to grow sustainably.
+As alluded to in comments to the proposed decision, a nine-year lock-in period for nonresidential customers aligns with predicted payback periods ranging from 5.8 to 9.4 years.
+413